lfoppiano/grobid-quantities/doc/evaluation-scores.rst

 Evaluation scores
 *****************

 The scores (P: Precision, R: Recall, F1: F1-score) for all the models are performed either as 10-fold cross-validation or using an holdout dataset.
+The holdout dataset of Grobid-quantities is composed by the following examples:
+ - Quantities ML: 10 articles
+ - Units ML: [UNISCOR dataset](https://grobid-quantities.readthedocs.io/en/latest/references.html#other) with around 1600 examples
+ - Values ML: 950 examples

-For DL (BidLSTM_CRF, BERT_CRF) models, we provide the average over 5 runs.
+For Deep learning models (BidLSTM_CRF/BidLSTM_CRF_FEATURES, BERT_CRF) models, we provide the average over 5 runs.

 The models are organised as follow:
-- BidLSTM_CRF is a RNN model based on Lample et al. work, with a CRF model as activation function
+ - BidLSTM_CRF is a RNN model based on (Lample et al., 2016) work, with a CRF model as activation function
  - BidLSTM_CRF_FEATURES is an extension of BidLSTM_CRF that allow using layout features
  - BERT_CRF is a BERT-based model obtained by fine-tuning a SciBERT encoder.
 Like others, the activation function is composed by a CRF layer.

 =======================